siddnegi/Data-Cleaning-Global-Layoffs-Data-using-MySQL/README.md

 Outcomes:
 - Reduced time to conduct ad-hoc exploratory analysis by 20%
-- Reduced time shipping time (product changes, features, new builds) by 15%
+- Reduced shipping time (product changes, features, new builds) by 15%
 - Got first hand insights of our customer data which helped in making robust management decisons.

 In this project, I have taken the layoff data of various companies accross the globe during covid.
 This dataset is very rich and is similar to the type of data I worked with in my previous company.